Home » Why Are Rats Attracted To Wires?

 Polyamide (Nylon)

-Polyamide is widely used since the material is resistant to scents.
-If a rodent urinates on or leaves droppings around the wires, the odorous material won’t stick to the wires.
+Polyamide is widely used because it is resistant to scents.
+If a rodent urinates on or leaves droppings around the wires, the odorous material won’t stick to them.

-This makes it difficult for rats to scent-mark and attracts others of their kind.
-Also, these sleeves are capable of withstanding high temperatures, making them ideal for industrial and domestic use.
+This makes it difficult for rats to scent-mark and attract others of their kind.
+Also, these sleeves can withstand high temperatures, making them ideal for industrial and domestic use.

 can rats damage electrical wires?